 by Nicola Abbatt, Tilhill’s Quality & Environment Manager – taken from The Leader Magazine 2020

-The recent and much publicised focus on the use and disposal of plastics has made us increasingly aware of the use of plastics in forestry operations.
+The focus on the use and disposal of plastics has made us increasingly aware of the use of plastics in forestry operations.
 Contemporary practices in forestry and woodland management involve elements of plastic use and therefore challenges around waste management.

 A small percentage of the total trees we plant each year are planted with plastic tree shelters.
 These may be required because prevention by fencing to protect from deer or rabbits is not a viable option.
 Where we have long